MARTIMM/gnome-gtk3/docs/content-docs/reference-gtk3.md

 * 🗊 Module subs and methods are tested.
 * 🗲 Signals are tested when available, otherwise it is skipped.
 * ⌺ Styling is tested when available, otherwise it is skipped.
-* 🗸 Defined methods, types, signals and styling is tested.
+* 🗸 All that is available is tested.

 ## Deprecated classes in GTK+ Version 3